 I'd rather not discuss my beliefs for everyone to see, so I won't.
-To the point: Our father/mother may be faithful in the Christian religion, but that doesn't necessarily make us Christian too.
+To the point: Our father or mother may be faithful in the Christian religion, but that doesn't necessarily make us Christians too.
 While most of us opt to agree with our parents and become Christian, the same cannot be said for everyone.
 And I'm okay with that.
 I believe everyone should believe what they want to believe without getting harassed for it.

-Yeah, the Unbiblical concept of free will.
+Yeah, the unbiblical concept of free will.
 Specifically debunked in Proverbs 16:9, 20:24, 21:1, Jeremiah 10:23, and not to mention passages that make it clear, such as Genesis 20.
 Yet so many Christians believe it.
 Anyway, yes, not all pastor's children are Christians.
 Because salvation requires God to raise the dead sinner (Eph.
-2) and God doesn't choose to do that to everyone.
+2) and God doesn't choose to do that for everyone.

 I know plenty of atheists who've accepted the fact that I'm a practicing Christian.
 I'm friends with them, but I never bring up religion in conversations with them.
 That would be risky.